10 Day Darwin to Cairns 4WD 2024 DT10DC

 UNUSED TOUR SECTORS If a passenger fails to join a tour as booked or joins in after the tour has departed, or departs prior to the completion of the tour, no refund will be made for any portion of the tour including food, excursions, accommodation, etc., that are not used or undertaken.

 INSURANCE Tour Operators and/or its agents are not responsible or liable for loss, damage or theft of luggage or personal belongings whatsoever, nor for personal injury, accidents, hospitalization, illness or medical expenses.
 In our experience, most claims arise from personal or close-family illness before holiday departure, resulting in cancellation charges.
 We strongly recommend all intending passengers consult their travel or insurance agent and take out adequate travel insurance to cover events that may effect your ability to travel (including, but not limited to, health, baggage, loss of monies through cancellation, additional expenses incurred through illness or personal liability prior to travel and early return, for example, following the death of a relative).
+Recieve a free no obligation quote online or talk to our staff.

 CLIMATE Winter in the tropical north is the dry season and temperatures will be mild with low humidity.
 Through the months of September and October, the temperatures become increasingly warmer.